awbla/awbla-student-workflow/content/2-photography.md

 To isolate the Catalog number and add Ce. preform these steps:

 Copy the file name into the **CatNumber** column and Find and Replace everything except the Cat #.
-Example: for Cabinet D, Drawer 3 (CE_CD_D3_#-LETTER) type in to the Find box "*_" and then "-*"
+Example: for Cabinet D, Drawer 3 (CE_CD_D3_#-LETTER) type in to the Find box "*_" (underscore) and then "-*" (dash).

 From here, create a new temporary column.
-In the cell adjacent to the first cat # type: ="Ce."& then like other formulas select all boxes you want this to be applied to and hit Enter.
-Then "Control + " the results and DRAG with RIGHT CLICK to Cat # column and select "Copy as Values".
+In the cell left of the first cat # type: **="Ce."&** then like other formulas select all boxes you want this to be applied to and hit Enter.
+Then highlight the results and hover over the edge of the column until you see the black four arrow pointer appear - DRAG with RIGHT CLICK to Cat # column and select "Copy as Values".

 **Hard drive upload**